anfasmhsn/code-launcher/README.md

 ## Acknowledgments

-- Thanks to all contributors who help make this project better.
+- Special thanks to the contributors who help make this project better.
-- Placeholder images are from [placeholder.com](https://placeholder.com).
+- Images in the `images/` folder are placeholder images that you can replace with your own romantic photos.

 ---

-**Contact**: If you have any questions or feedback, feel free to reach out via the issues section of the repository.
+**Contact**: Feel free to open an issue or submit a pull request for improvements.

+Happy coding and spreading love! 💖

 ---

-Happy coding and enjoy building your food delivery website! 🍕🍔🍝

----
+This file provides all the necessary information about your romantic-themed webpage project.
+It also guides future contributors on how to extend or customize the webpage.